The South West Clinical School Journal aims to share and celebrate evidence-based practice at its best.

 Editorial Board Members are voluntary members who:

-Dr Frazer Underwood, Associate Clinical Professor (Honorary) and Consultant Nurse in Integrated Services for Older People.
+- Dr Frazer Underwood, Associate Clinical Professor (Honorary) and Consultant Nurse.
 Joint Director of the South West Clinical School in Cornwall.

 Editorial Advisory Board:

-Mandy Gorton, Clinical Effectiveness Manager.
-Royal Cornwall Hospitals NHS Trust.
+- Mandy Gorton, Quality Improvement Manager, Royal Cornwall Hospitals NHS Trust.

 - Caroline Jamison, Associate Head of School – Teaching & Learning and Lecturer Adult Nursing/Apprenticeship Lead.
 University of Plymouth’s School of Nursing & Midwifery.